S&P downgrades show some regional banks still face rising pressures

 S&P Global downgraded its bond ratings for several US regional banks, another reminder of the many challenges facing an industry roiled by high interest rates, rising funding costs and eroding profitability.

 The agency lowered ratings for Associated Bank (ASB), Comerica (CMA), Key Bank (KEY), UMB Financial Corp (UMBF) and Valley National Bancorp (VLY).
-It also S&P also revised outlooks for River City Bank and S&T Bank (STBA) to negative while maintaining a negative outlook for Zions Bancorporation (ZION).
+It also revised outlooks for River City Bank and S&T Bank (STBA) to negative while maintaining a negative outlook for Zions Bancorporation (ZION).

 Those stocks were down slightly in Tuesday's premarket trading.
 The KBW Nasdaq regional bank index (^KRX) has fallen .85% so far this week and is poised for its weakest month since turmoil roiled the entire industry in March.